 - Service dogs can be used for mental health conditions, and can help to remind someone to take medication

-- PTSD psychiatric service dogs can interrupt problematic behaviour or nightmares, and calm people down during anxiety attacks, panic attacks, and other effects of the disability
+- PTSD psychiatric service dogs can interrupt problematic behaviour or nightmares, deep pressure therapy, and calm people down during anxiety attacks, panic attacks, and other effects of the disability

 Service Animals Are Not Pets